With Disabilities Act:

 or department on campus or by contacting HR/AA Recruitment &

 The sponsoring department is responsible for ensuring that events are open to all members of the public.
 This means conducting events in accessible locations and may mean providing sign-language interpreters, printed material in Braille, or alternative formats such as audio recordings if requested in advance.
 Departments should include an accommodation statement in publications inviting participation in University-sponsored events.
-For additional information regarding this section, contact the Office of Institutional Equity.
+The following language or something similar is suggested:

 (Note: these links will take user to another Website)